OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

   cd build
   ./sandbox.sh -p libcloak.virtual.so --cloakservice-dir <CLOAK SERVICE PAYH> --manager-address <MANAGER ADDRESS> --blockchain-url <BLOCKCHAIN-HTTP-URL>
+  e.g.
+  ./sandbox.sh -p libcloak.virtual.so --cloakservice-dir ../../cloak-service-contract/build/contracts/  --blockchain-url http://127.0.0.1:8545

-The `CLOAK SERVICE PAYH` option is the generated path where you compiled the cloak contract, (e.g. <CLOAK SERVICE REPO>/build/contract)
+The `CLOAK SERVICE PAYH` option is the generated path where you compiled the cloak contract, (e.g. <CLOAK SERVICE REPO>/build/contracts)

 The `MANAGER ADDRESS` option is a person who manager the cloak network, format likes ethereum account address.
 If you don`t commit it, it will choose the first account of the blockchain backend as the management address by default.